Chapter Resources and Forms

 Chapters should submit their Civic Engagement Activities on the FSL Presidents page each month throughout the semester.
 For instructions on how to log these activities, please refer to the Greek Affairs Chapter Administrative Guide Section 05.04.
 If your site will not verify your service via email, you can have them complete this Civic Engagement and Verification Form instead.

 It is the chapter's responsibility to know and understand all policies that pertain to them.
-Below you will find the three most often referenced by our organizations.
+Below you will find the four most often referenced by our organizations.

 SA/PPS No. 07.06 Student Organization Disciplinary Procedures

 SA/PPS No. 07.08 Greek Affairs Policies

 SA/PPS No. 07.10 Fraternity and Sorority Social Host Policies